VencislavManoilov/HabitTrackr/README.md

 ## Contact

-If you have any questions or feedback, feel free to contact us at vencislav2.manoilov@gmail.com
+If you have any questions or feedback, feel free to contact us at vencislav@manoilov.email